Spanish Armada: Spain

 The news of the disaster brought shock and despair and the nation went into mourning.
 Its defeat was even more devastating because hopes of its success had been raised by false rumours.
 These included Drake and Howard being taken prisoner, the Isle of Wight and Plymouth taken and Parma's army even approaching London.
-The King took the news hard and shut himself away for days - the daily business of government was also brought to an abrupt halt.
-The King is claimed to have said: "I sent the Armada against men, not God's winds and waves".
-News of the loss of La Girona bore more despair for Philip, the loss of not only De Leiva but also his followers from almost every noble house in Spain had also drowned with him.
+The King took the news hard and shut himself away for days.
+The daily business of government was also brought to an abrupt halt.
+The King is claimed to have said: "I sent the armada against men, not God's winds and waves".
+News of the loss of La Girona bore more despair for Philip: not only De Leiva but also his followers from almost every noble house in Spain had drowned with it.